Golden Jubilee of Elizabeth II: Saint Lucia

 The Golden Jubilee festivities in Saint Lucia started in February 2002 and continued until February 2003.
 The year-long commemoration featured a military tattoo on Mindoo Phillip Park and a reception for the Queen's birthday at Government House, among other events.
 The themes for Saint Lucia's Jubilee celebrations included the Commonwealth, celebration, community service, looking forward, looking backward and giving thanks.

 On June 9, Governor-General Dame Pearlette Louisy led a Service of Celebration at the Minor Basilica of the Immaculate Conception to commemorate the Queen's Golden Jubilee.
-Governor-General Louisy, Prime Minister Kenny Anthony, and several others honored the Queen during the ceremony.
+Governor-General Louisy, Prime Minister Kenny Anthony, and several others honoured the Queen during the ceremony.

 The government of Saint Lucia announced in its 2002 Throne Speech that to celebrate the Queen's Jubilee in a significant national way, it had declared the year the "Jubilee Year of the Arts".
-Two main events were held that year: the National Arts Festival and Awards and the observance of the twentieth anniversary of the National Festival of Lights.
+Two main events were held that year: the National Arts Festival and Awards and the observance of the 20th anniversary of the National Festival of Lights.